 Richer collaboration via Messages works with Apple apps like Keynote, Numbers, Pages, Notes, Reminders, and Safari (for Tab Groups).
 Third-party developers can use Apple's Messages Collaboration API to include support for the feature in their apps.

-While not yet available in the betas, Apple will also use Messages Collaboration in its new Freeform product.
+Apple will also use Messages Collaboration in its new Freeform product, which began general testing on the iOS 16.2 and iPadOS 16.2 betas.
 The new whiteboarding app will let everyone with access to a shared project make notes on a digital whiteboard canvas, draw diagrams, embed images, and more.
 It's "coming later this year."

 On iOS 15, you could record and send voice messages via the audio button in the text entry field of conversation.
 The option in the text entry field is now for dictation on iOS 16, and there's a new app just for audio messages, available from the Messages app drawer.